Arkansas Hunting Law: A Comprehensive Guide

 Remember, paying a fine is admitting guilt to every charge and waives your right to challenge each violation in court.
 The time to contest violations and criminal charges is before paying, admitting guilt, or losing any rights.

 If you have already paid or gone to court, it may not be too late to control some of the damage.
-Violation-based suspension or revocation of hunting or fishing privileges is an administrative decision, not criminal, and these decisions may be appealed by requesting an Arkansas Game and Fish Commission administrative hearing.
+Violation-based suspension or revocation of hunting or fishing privileges is an administrative decision, not a criminal one, and these decisions may be appealed by requesting an Arkansas Game and Fish Commission administrative hearing.

 Federal Consequences